killuhwhale/appium/src/README.md

 # TODOs
     -Issue with setup.sh
         - detects env setup when its not, i think...

-    - Add a stats report
-        - Number of apps tested
-            - Number passed
-            - Number failed
-            - Number invalid
-            - Number misnamed
+        - Needed to install requirements.txt manually.

     - Strategy when we have two continue buttons and one is disabled but has the higher probability
         - we should try to click all of them unless something happens?
-            - Make it try more continue buttons before takinga new screenshot...
+            - Make it try more continue buttons before takinga new screenshot...??

     - Improve model
         - recently labeled FBAuth in Dataset, in v5 from Roboflow, we will have NEW LABELS